Professional License Defense Attorneys for Medical Examiner Professionals in SC

 The most common complaints against medical examiners in South Carolina include negligence, criminal conduct or conviction, drug or alcohol use while practicing medicine, abuse or addiction to alcohol or drugs, mental disability or illness, medication violations, practicing outside of the scope of your profession, unlicensed practice, poor documentation/record keeping, sexual misconduct/harassment, inappropriate relationships, fraud, misrepresentation, unlawful billing practices, patient abuse, and boundary violations.

 You should know that complaints that are filed with the South Carolina Board of Medical Examiners can be punished by public reprimand, high fines, and suspension or revocation of your medical license in South Carolina.
 If you are trying to get your medical license in this state, then past conduct could also stand in your way.
-If you are going to appear before the South Carolina Medical Board, then you would be wise to seek out a free consultation from a professional licensing attorney, first.
+If you are going to appear before the South Carolina Medical Board, then you would be wise to seek out a free consultation with a medical examiner license defense attorney, first.

 How To Respond to Complaints With South Carolina Board of Medical Examiners

 Keep in mind that if a complaint is filed against you, this does not necessarily mean that you’ve done something wrong or are guilty of the complaint.
 However, your license is still on the line.
 The best thing to do when you face this sort of risk is to contact a professional licensing attorney in South Carolina before responding to the investigator.
 This will ensure that you fully understand your legal rights and take the best steps forward in protecting your license.

 Following a complaint, a prompt investigation will begin with the South Carolina Board of Medical Examiners.
 You want to be prepared for this investigation and the for the steps that follow.

 You are going to be contacted by an investigator from the South Carolina Department of Labor, Licensing, and Regulation; and anything that you say to this person could be used against you.